-- Significant change in life events (divorce, family illness, personal catastrophe) - Unsuitable learning environment that is not in the best interest of the student or the school due to conditions that were unknown at the time of placement.
-This can include (but is not limited to): an unsafe workplace, loss of preceptor or preceptor license, loss of agency license, or environmental hazards. - Clinical site does not meet course objectives.
+- Significant change in life events (divorce, family illness, personal catastrophe, etc.) - Unsuitable learning environment that is not in the best interest of the student or the school due to conditions that were unknown at the time of placement.
+This can include (but is not limited to): an unsafe workplace, loss of preceptor or preceptor license, loss of agency license, or environmental hazards.

+Clinical site does not meet course objectives.

-To initiate an appeal, the student should visit the Clinical Placements tab in the MSN Student Commons Sakai site and use the provided appeal link.
-The CPO Director or team member will contact the student's course faculty member and the Assistant Dean with notice of the student's request.
-The Assistant Dean will render a decision on the appeal.
-Notification of decision will be communicated in writing to the student, course faculty, and CPO.
+To initiate an appeal, the student should visit the MSN Clinical Placements "course" in canvas and use the provided appeal link.
+Once the appeal is received, the CPO Director will contact the student's course faculty member with notice of the student's request.
+Together the faculty and CPO Director will review the request and render a mutual decision on the appeal.
+Notification of the decision will be communicated in writing to the student, course faculty, and CPO.

 If an appeal is approved, CPO will continue their search to find a more suitable placement.
-In the event another site cannot be found, student will complete the original assignment, if still available.
+Another placement may not be guaranteed and a delay in clinical start may occur.

-In most cases, if an appeal is denied, the student will continue with the original assignment, if still available.
+If an appeal is denied, the student will be expected continue with the original assignment, if still available, or to secure their own placement.